sbehnfeldt/eduonix-wordpress-theme-wpnews/notes.md

 ## Lesson 70) Main Post Loop
 Add support for post thumbnails along with a custom image size.
 Convert the static "Recent Posts" to dynamic, using a post loop

+## Lesson 71) Custom Query Loops
+Added custom query loops for the various sections.
+Added more custom image sizes for the various sections.
+Also had to do some styling on the images (not part of the lesson) to get them to be the right size.